cutiepi-io/cutiepi-doc/HardwareMaintenanceGuide.md

 ### Steps

 1. Turn the device off, and remove the micro SD card
-2. Remove the four M3x8 screws (holding the hinge) on the top
+2. Unscrew the four M3x8 screws (holding the hinge) on the top
-3. Remove the four M3x6 screws holding the back cover on the four corners, and place them on the side
+3. Unscrew the four M3x6 screws holding the back cover on the four corners, and place them on the side

     ![](screenshots/hardware-screwdriver.png)